-Use the knob to select alphabets, numbers and punctuation marks to enter the password.
-Then highlight Done and press the knob once more.
+Use the knob to select characters and punctuation marks to enter the password.
+Then highlight Save and press the knob once more.
 The front panel will become fully accessible until the OLED timeout period has expired, which will then require the password to be entered again.